 We provide information about our sustainability strategy, focus areas, challenges, choice of materials, factories and more on our website.
-All the products in our web shop are clearly marked with detailed sustainability information such as eco-labels, and we include sustainability information on our packaging and in-store point of sale material.
-We also include sustainability in our marketing communication, including in paid advertising.
+All the products in our web shop are clearly marked with detailed sustainability information such as eco-labels, and we include sustainability information on our packaging.